 Directors and Officers Insurance

 Claims made against you as an individual Director or Officer could lead to you personally having to pay for investigation costs, defence costs or actual damages.
 Even if you are not to blame, significant costs can be involved to defend yourself in legal or other regulatory proceedings.
-These costs and damages can be very expensive but you can protect yourself by arranging a Directors and Officers policy.
-The policy pays for these costs and damages so that neither yourself or the company, charity, resident association has to on your behalf.
+This policy covers these costs and damages so neither yourself or the company, charity, resident association has to on your behalf.

 Most Directors incorrectly believe that they’re protected by the limited liability status of their company.
 A breach of duty by a Director can result in a claim against them personally which is not in any way connected to the limited status of the company itself.
 This means that a Directors personal assets can be at risk.
 The Company could choose to indemnify the Director and pay for appropriate representation but this is costly compared to the cost of Directors and Officers Insurance.
 Directors and Officers Liability Insurance ‘plugs’ the gap in Directors’ exposure where the company cannot indemnify them.